THERAPIST. COACH. CONSULTANT. EDUCATOR.

 WORK WITH ME

-When working with clients, sessions are tailored to the individual while prioritizing nervous system regulation, developing internalized safety, stability, and resources, and integrating the past into the present (rather than avoiding it!) in order to work toward a whole and vibrant future.
+When working with clients, therapy and coaching sessions are tailored to the individual while prioritizing nervous system regulation, developing internalized safety, stability, and resources, and integrating the past into the present (rather than avoiding it!) in order to work toward a whole and vibrant future.

 My consultation and supervision packages are geared toward those in the helping and lay professions who seek to deepen their knowledge on religious trauma, adverse religious experiences, and trauma resolution, build their skills and knowledge as they seek effective ways to support survivors of high demand/high control systems, and/or wish to seek guidance on specific clients or cases for more meaningful support.